Cape Town, 23 May 1693.

 So ended the life of Jacob Cloete, a key character in AmaBhulu and progenitor of the vast family of Cloete, now spread all over the world.
 This is the one man who occurs most often in the ancestry of South Africans of European descent.
 For many he occurs multiple times.
 That is true of both the present author and of his wife.
 Our son counts no fewer than five ancestors among the thirteen children of his daughter, Elsje.
 Our research reveals him to be the first true European settler in South Africa.

-We have dedicated a webpage to the subject under the title “Jacob and Fijtje Cloeten van “Ut in ‘t Land van Ceulen“.
-A very detailed paper on the research done on this key man may be downloaded from that site.
+A very detailed paper under the title “Jacob and Fijtje Cloeten van “Ut in ‘t Land van Ceulen” covering the research done on this key man may be downloaded.

 Our research shows that he most likely arrived at Cape Town on the ship Maria on 13 July 1657.
 What Jacob did not know, was that on 16 April 1657 Councillor Extraordinary of India, Rykloff van Goens, representing the Dutch East India Company, had instructed Commander Jan Van Riebeeck during his inspection tour of the Cape :